Why Learn Italian? 10 Reasons To Get Started Today

 9. Italian is a wonderful boost for your self-confidence

 Italian is arguably one of the most beautiful languages in the world!
-It’s the voice of the greatest painters, poets and geniuses of history.
-It’s the language of Valentino, Versace and Ferrari.
-That alone makes up for the huge difference between you and the next guy on the train.
+It’s the tongue of the greatest painters, poets and geniuses of history.
+It’s the language of Valentino, Versace, Ferrari, Michelangelo, Leonardo da Vinci, Christopher Columbus, Caravaggio, Federico Fellini, statesman Giuseppe Garibaldi, actress Sofia Loren and so many more amazing people.

 Open a restaurant menu in that swanky Italian restaurant knowing exactly what it says?
 Confidence.
 Submit a resume knowing you have a leg up on the competition?
 Confidence.
-Being friends with cool and amazing native speakers?
+Being friends with that cool Italian fashion designer?
 Confidence.
-Being a citizen of a whole different social media space?
-Confidence.
+Experienced traveler to Italy?
+Even more confidence.

 Every minute of learning the Italian language and culture will definitely be worth it.

-If you truly want to live the good life, and if you want to learn a language that will serve you well in the years ahead—Italian should be on the top of your list.
+If you truly want to live the good life, and if you’re looking to learn a language that will serve you well in the years ahead—Italian should be on the top of your list.